smittytone/FightingFantasy/README.md

 The previous version was quite naïve; this is slightly better and introduces a couple of UI improvements, in particular icons for backpack items and a pop-up panel from which icons can be selected, because I wanted to figure out how to do this.
 Hopefully, it will help others understand how Swift can be applied to their own macOS (and iOS/tvOS) projects too.

 Tony Smith,<br />@smittytone

+### Ownership ###

+From version 3.1.0, I have included in the repo the graphical assets used by the code.
+I did not do so in the past becase this would be a violation of other content owners’ copyrights.
+However, as the code is free, and I would like to encourage its use, I have decided to release the assests in any case.

+The Fighting Fantasy name and logo are owned by Steve Jackson and Ian Livingstone.
+The images are owned by their respective artists: I have used material by Iain McCaig, Russ Nicholson and Tim Sell.
+The item icons were collated from numerous sources on the Internet more than a decade ago and were modified by me.
+I’m afraid I can no longer recall the sources.
+All other images are mine.

+If you are a copyright holder and object to the use of your material in this free, open source software, please raise an issue to bring your concerns to my attention.
+Thank you.